aws/aws-sdk/README.md

 ## aws/sdk

-**aws/sdk** is the landing page for the AWS SDKs on GitHub.
+Welcome to the AWS SDKs landing page!
 This page provides links and information about the AWS SDKs on GitHub.
-We also use this repository to track feature requests and issues that apply across the different SDKs.
+This repository is also used to track feature requests and issues that affect multiple AWS SDKs.

 ## Online Resources
 [AWS Developer Center](https://aws.amazon.com/developer/)
-The AWS Developer Center is your place to read the latest AWS developer news, dig into our tools, and share your ideas with the community worldwide.
+Read the latest AWS developer news, dig into our tools, and share your ideas with the community worldwide.

 [AWS Developer Blog](https://aws.amazon.com/blogs/developer/)
 Learn about SDK software announcements, guides, and how-tos.

 [AWS Tools](https://aws.amazon.com/tools/)
-Check out examples, language-specific developer guides, and guides to get started developing and managing applications on AWS.
+Check out examples, language-specific developer guides, and getting started guides for developing and managing applications on AWS.

 ## AWS SDKs on GitHub
 * [AWS SDK for C++](https://github.com/aws/aws-sdk-cpp)